Welcome to the 5th Annual Read-A-Romance Month!

 Tell us about a person who’s had a powerful influence on your life.

-She’ll be giving away two more books as part of the US and international bundles, plus she’s sponsoring a tote & cup giveaway! (see below for more information)
+She is also contributing to the US bundles and sponsoring the tote & cup combo! (see below for more information)

 There are many more drawings too—including international book bundles!
 See the bottom of the post for more information.